Last updated on April 23rd, 2019 at 03:14 pm

 This Taco Lasagna is saucy, cheesy and delicious.
 Try this fun twist on your traditional lasagna with lots of Mexican flavors, yet still an easy weeknight and family-friendly meal.

 One of my favorite foods are tacos, well pretty much anything Mexican.
 I would say it’s probably all the cheese, but really, there is not one thing about Mexican food, at least what I’ve tried so far that I don’t like.
 Another one of my favorite foods is lasagna, so putting these two together is a no brainer.

+For this recipe I used no-boil noodles.
 No-boil noodles are precooked.
 They are usually run through a water bath and then dehydrated mechanically.
 They are thinner than regular lasagna noodles and soften during baking with just the moisture from the sauce.

 Ever since I discovered no boil noodles, I never looked back.
 Years ago, I used to shy away from making lasagna, as much as I love it.
 It was such a pain to boil the noodles first, and I would always cook them too much until they broke or they would stick together.
 But I would make these elaborate lasagnas where the sauce would require half a day to cook because it had to be just right.
 No wonder I would only make lasagna once every couple of years.
 But not anymore.